DuncanCragg/OnexOS/README-Usage.md

 LinkCraft gives you and your family and friends a shared space for creativity, sharing and communicating.

-Its primary unique feature is its use of **links** - between everything we create on every device we run it.
+Its primary unique feature is its use of **links** - between everything we create and between each of our creations within a single shared universe.

 In its early releases, the primary building material we use will be flat panels, that can be used both for making rooms and for writing messages on.